Find a Lender-Approved Local Conveyancer in Wigan

 Residential Landlord and Tenant Conveyancing solicitors in Wigan

-The firms listed below are a non-comprehensive list of solicitors in Wigan practicing in landlord and tenant law and on the regulations governing different types of tenancies.
-This may include advice on Terms and conditions of tenancy agreements
+The firms listed below are a small selection of solicitors in Wigan practicing in landlord and tenant law and on the regulations governing different types of tenancies.
+This will likely include advice on Rent Act Protected, Assured and Assured Shorthold tenancies

 • Alker Ball Healds, 29-33 King Street, Wigan, Lancashire, WN1 1EG